What is NIE?

 In addition to making the electronic edition of the N&O available to educators statewide, NIE also provides newspaper-based resource materials, such as educational supplements, serial stories and teacher guides that offer relevant, real-world learning opportunities.

-Our teaching materials cover a variety of subjects and are consistent with the Common Core State and NC Essential Standards.
+Our teaching materials cover a variety of subjects and are consistent with NC learning standards.
 Administrators and teachers can contact NIE to arrange educator workshops or student guided tours of the News & Observer facility in Downtown Raleigh, NC.

 Get started today!
 You will find that using the newspaper in your lesson plans is a helpful way to bridge the gap between the classroom and the "real" world.